-- to evaluate the implementation of the OSCE’s objectives;
+- assess the implementation of the OSCE’s objectives by participating states;

-- to debate issues addressed by the Ministerial Council and in meetings of heads of state or government;
+- discuss subjects addressed by the Ministerial Council and summit meetings of OSCE heads of state or government;

-- to devise and promote mechanisms for preventing and solving conflicts;
+- develop and promote mechanisms for the prevention and resolution of conflicts;

-- to encourage the strengthening and consolidation of democratic institutions in the OSCE member states;
+- support the strengthening and consolidation of democratic institutions in OSCE participating states;

-- to help develop the OSCE’s institutional structures and relations between the existing OSCE institutions.
+- helping to develop the OSCE’s institutional structures and relations between existing OSCE institutions.